 On a regular basis, you should…

-If you have an HVAC system, check and potentially replace your air filter
+If you have an HVAC system, replace your air filter every 3 months:

 Air filters run the scale from MERV 1-18.
 The higher the MERV, the smaller the particles it can capture.
 If you want to capture the very fine particulates that are most damaging to our health, you’ll need at least MERV 11.
-However, the higher the MERV, the harder it is for your furnace to pull air through the filter.
+It’s important to note, the higher the MERV, the harder it is for your furnace to pull air through the filter.
 You’ll have to find the right balance for your HVAC system.
 See a description of MERV ratings here.

 Filters can be found online or at Home Depot, Lowes, Walmart, etc. Make sure you buy the right size for your system (measure before you go to the store) .
 They can cost anywhere from $5-15.
 We suggest you call or check online for pricing and availability ahead of time.